-“Yes.”
-I said, for a lack of a better answer.
+“Yes,” I said, for a lack of a better answer.
 Still somehow surprised by the fact he doesn’t seem to notice the dog standing by my side.
 Or maybe he just doesn’t care.
-Technically speaking, I didn’t read anywhere there were a no dogs policy in the ruins.
-I just assumed there would be, because there usually is.
+Technically speaking, I didn’t read anywhere there was a no dogs policy in the ruins.
+I just assumed there would be because there usually is.

 “Can I see your ticket?”
 That was the questions I was dreading all along.
 I calmly take out the ticket I had made myself and hand it to him.
 He examines it for a few seconds and says: “Can I see your passport?”
 I showed him my passport and had a mini heart attack while he checked that the name on it was the same as the one on the ticket.

 “Keep going this way up for about half an hour and you will reach the entrance of the ruins.”
 He said, handing me back my passport, ticket and walking away from me.

 That was it.
 I had made it.
 Not yet to the ruins but farther than most.
 I couldn’t help but grin proudly when I was sure he was gone.
 My ticket had worked, a ticket I hadn’t even planned to use in the first place, I had made it just in case I needed it.
 And he didn’t say anything about Bong Gu either.
 Maybe dogs are allowed into the park after all.

 ‘Walk up the hill until you cross the road 6 times.’
 The internet guide said about how to find the secret entrance through the jungle and avoiding the checkpoints.
 I did as it said, always looking out for incoming buses and tourists.